 FERPA permits (but does not require) the College to release “directory information” without student consent to anyone requesting information unless a student instructs the College not to release such information.
 Directory information means information contained in the education record of a student that would not be considered harmful or an invasion of privacy if disclosed.
-Directory information at Messiah College includes a student’s name, home address, campus address, home telephone number, high school attended, campus telephone number, campus e-mail address, photograph (available on the College’s internal, secure, online system), dates of attendance, degree for which a student is a candidate, academic major, academic awards or honors, birth date, class year, full-time/part-time status, and weight and height for members of athletic teams.
+Directory information at Messiah College includes a student’s name, home address, campus address, all telephone numbers on record, high school attended, campus email address, photograph (available on the College’s internal, secure, online system), dates of attendance, degree for which a student is a candidate, academic major, academic awards or honors, birth date, class year, full-time/part-time status, and weight and height for members of athletic teams.
 Directory information does not include a student’s social security number or student identification number.
 Without student consent, a student’s social security number or student identification number may not be used by itself to authenticate identity or to gain access to education records.

 The College may provide lists of student names by religious preference (if known) once each year in response to inquiries by local churches.
 The College does not release directory information to outside organizations for commercial solicitation.

-Any student who does not want directory information released must give written notification to the Vice Provost/Dean of Students.
-That notification will be effective until rescinded by the student.
+Any student who does not want directory information released must indicate as such on the Directory Profile, located on the Personal Information tab in Self Service Banner.
+You can complete this information anytime.
+This profile will be effective until rescinded by the student.
 The College will not disclose directory information of a former student if the student instructed the College not to release directory information while he/she was in attendance.